Citizens United v. FEC: Dissenting opinion

 A dissenting opinion by Justice John Paul Stevens was joined by Justices Ruth Bader Ginsburg, Stephen Breyer, and Sonia Sotomayor.
 To emphasize his unhappiness with the majority, Stevens read part of his 90-page dissent from the bench.
 Stevens concurred in the court's decision to sustain BCRA's disclosure provisions but dissented from the principal holding.
-He argued that the majority ruling "threatens to undermine the integrity of elected institutions across the Nation.
+He said the majority ruling "threatens to undermine the integrity of elected institutions across the Nation.
 The path it has taken to reach its outcome will, I fear, do damage to this institution."
 He added: "A democracy cannot function effectively when its constituent members believe laws are being bought and sold."
-Stevens also argued that the court addressed a question not raised by the litigants when it found BCRA Section 203 to be facially unconstitutional, and that the majority "changed the case to give themselves an opportunity to change the law".
+Stevens also said the court addressed a question not raised by the litigants when it found BCRA Section 203 to be facially unconstitutional, and that the majority "changed the case to give themselves an opportunity to change the law".